AliDeV7/Phone.Number.Method/README.md

 # Phone Number Methods Library

 ### About
-This library provide all required functions for Cell phonenumbers to check if phonenumbers is correct or not.And returns Correct phonenumber with country code for save it in database.
+This library provides all required functions for Cell phone numbers to check if phone numbers are correct or not.
+And returns the Correct phone number with the country code to save it in the database.

 ### Features
-- Check patern of input PhoneNumber. (e.x) +98 937-***-**** is correct.
+- Check patterns of the input phone number. (e.x) +98 937-***-**** is correct.
-- Check country code of phonenumber.
+- Check country code of phone number.
 All Countries code as ISO (2-Digit)
 - Convert Persian And Arabic Digits to English Digits.
-- Discover name of country from PhoneNumber.
+- Discover name of country from phone number.

 Some new Features will add to this package SOON!